trietvo3105/Object-tracking-with-Flownet/README.md

 ## 1. Flownet

-Flownet is a deep learning based approach presented in the paper: [flownet](https://lmb.informatik.uni-freiburg.de/Publications/2015/DFIB15/)
+Flownet is a deep learning based approach presented in the paper: [FlowNet: Learning Optical Flow with Convolutional Networks](https://lmb.informatik.uni-freiburg.de/Publications/2015/DFIB15/)
 We adopt a pre-trained flownetS into our project for object tracking.
 The pre-trained weight can be download at: [weight](https://drive.google.com/drive/folders/16eo3p9dO_vmssxRoZCmWkTpNjKRzJzn5).
 This model is trained on FlyingChair dataset, which contains a huge number of synthesized images (64GB).
 In terms of implementation, we reuse the implementation of [ClementPinard](https://github.com/ClementPinard/FlowNetPytorch)